mirioeggmann/appquest-memory/README.md

 ## About

 AppQuest Memory is the 2. application for the [App Quest 2016](http://appquest.hsr.ch/) Treasure Hunt.
 The application must be able to take pictures, scan the QR-codes and store them in pairs.
 While the Treasure Hunt the goal will be to find as many pairs as possible.
-Finally it must be possible to upload all the bundled pair QR-codes strings to the AppQuest LogBook.
+Finally it must be possible to upload all the bundled QR-code strings to the AppQuest LogBook.

 ### General
 |   |  |